 29. Tea Collection Scott Triangle Backpack

-Say what you will about this bag’s bright orange and bold triangle print, but at least you know it’s not going to get lost.
+Say what you will about this back-to-school backpack’s bright orange and bold triangle print, but at least you know it’s not going to get lost.
 Nor is your kid when they’re wearing it.
 The 16L polyester Scott Triangle has a zip front pocket, adjustable shoulder straps, and is sized for kids five and up.

 30. Nike Roshe One

 The grown-up version of the Nike Roshe One was inspired by the concept of Zen meditation, which, of course, is impossible to do when raising an active child, but still.
-This mini-me model (which comes in 10 colors) uses breathable mesh, lightweight foam, and waffle tread to keep your future Deena Kastor’s feet comfy and supported.
+This mini-me back-to-school model (which comes in 10 colors) uses breathable mesh, lightweight foam, and waffle tread to keep your future Deena Kastor’s feet comfy and supported.

 31. The Penmanship Projector